Don’t Get Kicked in the Teeth – At Least Wear a Mouth Guard

 In Bangor, we live for a good game.
 Our athletes train hard to win, so it’s not hard to imagine why they don’t shy away from contact.
 However, that doesn’t mean that your family has to suffer the consequences of a sports-related oral injury.
 Mouth guards are the key to oral safety in sports.

 When to Get a Mouth Guard

 Let’s say your child has decided to sign up for a high school team, or maybe you’ve joined a local Bangor league.
 Now you’re wondering – do I really need a mouth guard?
 Does my child need one?
 More often than not, the answer is yes.
-Dr. Sevey & Dr. Atwell remind us that an oral sports injury can cause anything from a swollen lip, to a chipped, broken, or knocked out tooth, to severe tissue damage.
+Dr. Sevey & Dr. Sigwart remind us that an oral sports injury can cause anything from a swollen lip, to a chipped, broken, or knocked out tooth, to severe tissue damage.
 Mouth protectors provide a buffer, substantially reducing the risk of harm from an impact.
 Some research even suggests that mouth guards help protect against concussions.
 Here are some surprising facts about mouth guards and sports safety:

 - Don’t want to wear a mouth guard?
 Your risk of oral injury is 60 times higher without one